Table of Contents

-Not all cylinder head designs have the same flow efficiency for a given valve area though – and it is the flow potential rather than the valve area itself that really determines the power potential – but valve area is much easier to measure and provides an ideal starting point for further analysis.
+The single biggest factor that determines an engine’s ultimate power potential is the total inlet valve area.
+Not all cylinder head designs have the same flow efficiency for a given valve area though and it is the flow potential rather than the valve area itself that really determines the power potential but valve area is much easier to measure and provides an ideal starting point for further analysis.
 There is no point however in having big valves if the port shape or other factors restrict the flow.
 To discuss this further it is best to consider engines with 2 valves per cylinder separately from 4 valve valve engines (or even 5 valve engines which are gradually appearing in road cars).

 2 Valve Per Cylinder Engines